tangrams/cartography-docs/icons.md

                 sprite: zoo
 ```

+### Data-driven styling

-**Data-driven styling** is supported when your data includes a `kind` property with values matched to the icon names in the table.
+Data-driven styling is supported when your data includes a `kind` property with values matched to the icon names in the table.
 Data is evaluated on a per-feature basis so you'll end up with a variety of icons shown on the map.

 ```
 import: